 Any organization who must store video footage (for example, footage from a policeman’s body cam or surveillance video) can use Object Storage to quickly restore a video from a previous date.
 Again, tagging these objects with metadata allows the historical footage to become more organized and easily searchable.

 For organizations who use tape storage to keep data that they do not need to frequently access, Object Storage is a good alternative because it allows for long-term storage and offers modern features that tape storage does not, like tagging and web accessibility.

 About Immedion's Managed IT Services

-As the preferred local MSP company, Immedion offers Managed Services with locations in Spartanburg, SC, Greenville, SC, Charleston, SC, Downtown Cincinnati, Eastgate Cincinnati, Asheville, NC and Columbus, IN.
-Our company offers a full suite of managed IT services, including specialties in IT Support Services, Data Backup, Always On Data Management Services, Email Hosting and Support IT Services and more.
+As the preferred local MSP company, Immedion offers Managed Services with locations in Spartanburg, SC, Greenville, SC, Charleston, SC, Indiana, Downtown Cincinnati, Eastgate Cincinnati, Asheville, NC and Columbus, IN.
+Our company offers a full suite of managed IT services, including specialties in Endpoint Management, Infrastructure Management, Microsoft Services and Support, Service Desk and Strategic Support.

 Ready to outsource your IT?
 As a premiere managed services provider, we work as an extension of your IT department as well as handle full IT services if no internal resources exist.
 We handle the day-to-day, so you can focus on your strategic goals.
 See the full line-up managed services or request a free managed services consultation today to see how we can help your company!

 Not sure if Managed Services is for you?
 Learn everything you need to know about managed services in our resource center.